 - Keep fit and safe.
 Regular exercise is essential to stay fit and healthy, but if you’re playing sports such as squash, wear protective eye wear to protect your eyes from a flying ball.

 Not being able to see as well as you could, combined with the loss of muscle tone and balance that can come with age, and with conditions such as arthritis and Parkinson’s disease can put you at greater risk of tripping and/or falling.
-About 250,000 people aged 65 and over had to be treated in hospital following a fall, last year.
+Annually about 250,000 people aged 65 and over had to be treated in hospital following a fall.

 Tips for preventing falls